Where can I learn about DreamPress?

 How many sites can I have on one DreamPress instance?

 DreamPress offers three different plans depending on your hosting needs.
-These plans allow you to host a single site, or multiple DreamPress sites.
+These plans allow you to host a single site, and you can purchase and mix-and-match additional DreamPress plans for each additional WordPress site you wish to host on DreamPress.
 View the following article for further details on the different hosting options:

 Is Multisite/WPMU supported?